-OGRE is an X-ray spectrometer which aims to achieve the highest resolution on-sky X-ray spectrum to date, with a goal of R(λ/Δλ) > 2000.
-The spectrometer will be implemented on a suborbital rocket, scheduled to launch from Wallops Flight Facility in late 2018, and will observe the binary star system Capella.
+OGRE is an X-ray spectrometer which aims to achieve the highest resolution astronomical soft X-ray spectrum to date, with a goal of R(λ/Δλ) > 1500.
+The spectrometer will be implemented onto a suborbital rocket, scheduled to launch from Wallops Flight Facility in mid-2020, and will observe the binary star system Capella.
 To achieve the high resolution desired, the payload will employ several innovative technologies currently under development.
 OGRE will be the first space mission to utilize single crystal silicon mirrors developed at Goddard Space Flight Center (GSFC).
 The focal plane is expected to be populated with an array of electron-multiplying CCDs developed by the Open University and XCAM Ltd. Additionally, OGRE will utilize an array of ~200 off-plane X-ray reflection gratings developed and manufactured at Penn State and its Materials Research Institute using the latest nano-fabrication techniques.

 Water Recovery X-ray Rocket (WRX-R)